brainlid/wbs_markdown/README.md

 (WBS)](https://en.wikipedia.org/wiki/Work_breakdown_structure) to help in the estimation process.
 This is fully compatible with an Agile workflow.

-This tool assumes you are a software developer and you are skilled at moving text around.
+This tool assumes you are a software developer and you are skilled at editing text files.
 The breakdown structure is managed in a [Markdown file](https://en.wikipedia.org/wiki/Markdown) which you are probably already familiar with.
 Using your favorite editor you can collapse regions, perform mass updates, and more.